Tommy Edman Preview, Player Props: Cardinals vs. Phillies

 Tommy Edman At The Plate

-- In 22.3% of his games this year, Edman has driven in at least one run.
-In seven of those games (6.8%) he recorded two or more RBI, while he was responsible for three or more of his team's runs in five contests.
+- Edman has had at least one RBI in 22.1% of his games this season (23 of 104), with two or more RBI seven times (6.7%).
+He has also accounted for three or more of his team's runs in five contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.